go-outside-labs/blockchain-science-py/magick-py/README.md

 ----

-#### Proving that the secret key Regev encryption scheme supports plaintext inner product
+#### proving that the secret key Regev encryption scheme supports plaintext inner product

-This experiment shows that given a cipher `c` and a message vector `m0`, `c -> c1` can be transformed such that it also encrypts the **inner product** of `m0` with a plaintext vector `k` of size `m` and element modulo `p`.
+this experiment shows that given a cipher `c` and a message vector `m0`, `c -> c1` can be transformed such that it also encrypts the **inner product** of `m0` with a plaintext vector `k` of size `m` and element modulo `p`.

-Because of **noise growth** with the vector `k`, fine-tuning the initial parameters is crucial for the message to be successfully retrieved.
+because of **noise growth** with the vector `k`, fine-tuning the initial parameters is crucial for the message to be successfully retrieved.
 More specifically, to guarantee correct decryption, the following must hold:

 ```
 k * e0 < mod / (2 * p)
 ```

-Here is an example of a successful decryption:
+here is an example of a successful decryption:

 ```
 magick -i